BOCFEL(6) Games Manual BOCFEL(6)

 Even more meaningless than the interpreter number is the interpreter version.
 This, as far as has been determined, is never used except when the user asks a game to either report its version or to verify its disk image.
 In these cases, the version is simply printed out, nothing more.
 This is a single character and there is no real reason to change it.
 The default is C.

 bocfel includes patches to work around some known bugs in games.
 This flag disables such patches.
+Note that user patches provided in the config file (via “patch”) will still be applied.

 Play back a command record (see -s) as soon as the game begins.
 Some games provide a way to play back a record (typically through the REPLAY verb in Inform-based games, and #comm in some Infocom games), but this option is useful to start playback before you have an opportunity to call REPLAY, or if the game provides no way to play back such a record.